dbarj/database/adb-migration/05-latency-test/latency-test.md

     Interpreting the results:

        * In 10 seconds, 670 times the session was opened and *select 1 from dual* was executed.
-       * The time to execute each SQL was avg 0.478 ms, which is very fast.
+       * The time to execute each SQL was avg 0.478 ms. This is less than 1 ms, which is very fast.
        * The time to connect and execute was about 127 ms.
          + The connection time accounted almost 100% of the total time.